logux/docs/recipes/authentication.md

       ? 'ws://localhost:31337'
       : 'wss://logux.example.com',
 -   userId: false,  // TODO: We will fill it in next chapter
--   credentials: '' // TODO: We will fill it in next chapter
+-   token: '' // TODO: We will fill it in next chapter
 +   userId: userId.content,
-+   credentials: token.content,
++   token: token.content,
   })
 ```